Ibrashoukry/tp/docs/team/Ibrashoukry.md

   Records a meal with a specified calories in kcal (e.g., `meal /cal 500`).
 Automatically updates and displays the total amount of calories recorded so far.

 * **Justification:**
-  Enables mothers to track their calorie intake to keep a healthy diet for recovery and to make sure that the mother is getting enough calories to a healthy milk output.
+  Enables mothers to track their calorie intake to keep a healthy diet for recovery and to make sure that the mother is getting enough calories to produce a healthy milk output.

 * **Highlights:**
     * Implemented `AddMealCommand` using the **Command design pattern**, promoting modularity and easy extensibility for future features.